kaz-mighty/MoreMoreTooltips/README.md

 * Enchantability of tool
 * Light level
 * Composting chance
-* HoneyLevel and Bee count for Bee Nest and Beehive
+* HoneyLevel and Bee count for Bee Nest and Beehive (before 1.21.1)
 * Configable

 ## Screenshot